muratk5n/thirdwave/en/README.md

 ---

-FTI Global: "Pro-US Chad has been surrounded by pro-Russia nations, and its surrender is inevitable"
+TFI Global: "Pro-US Chad has been surrounded by pro-Russia nations, and its surrender is inevitable"

 ---